 Follow the link to find out about our Classics students who took part in URSS projects in 2021.

-Welcome to our WCN student blog created by our second year Classical Civilisation student, Áine.
+Welcome to our WCN student blogs created by our Warwick Classics and Ancient History students.

 Our new blogger is mature student Emma who will take you on a journey, from the beginning of her interest in the ancient world through to what she is studying now and her experience of returning to education.